 Causes Of Broken Bones And Other Accident Injuries

 Below are a few types of car accident injuries that result in broken bones and other personal injuries that require medical attention:

-The seatbelt passes over a number of bones including clavicles and ribs.
-The intense force of a car accident causing a person to jerk forward into their tightening seatbelt can cause deep bruising to the soft tissue and ligaments may cause fractures to areas of your core.
+The seatbelt passes over a number of bones including your clavicle or ribs.
+The intense force of a car accident causing a person to jerk forward into their tightening seat belt can cause deep bruising to the soft tissue and ligaments may cause fractures to areas of your core.